-In early August 2015, the research and development of a new complementary product, a patient lift, started in Magog, Quebec; introduction to market was planned for August 2016.
+In early August 2015, the company began research and development in Magog, Quebec of a new complementary product, a ceiling lift.
+The introduction to market was planned for August 2016.

-In order to increase its vehicle conversion capacity, in August 2015, Savaria acquired a 57,000-square-foot building in Laval, Quebec.
+To increase its vehicle conversion capacity, in August 2015, Savaria acquired a 57,000-square-foot building in Laval, Quebec.

 In the third quarter of 2015, Savaria acquired the assets of three Silver Cross franchises located in Ottawa, St. Catharines and Toronto, Ontario; they joined the corporate store located in Oakville, Ontario.
 Savaria furthered its strategy of operating corporate stores in the major Canadian markets to meet the mobility needs of the aging population, while franchising the other markets.
-Also in the third quarter of 2015, the K2, a new stairlift for straight stairs, was introduced to market.
+Also, in the third quarter of 2015, the K2, a new stairlift for straight stairs, was introduced to market.

+2016 was a notable year, especially for the Adapted vehicles segment.
 At the beginning of the year, the Corporation head office, direct sales group and Van Action (the vehicle conversion plant) moved together into the new building in Laval.
 Up and running in February 2016, the new plant reached a production rate above its maximum forecasted capacity as early as March 2016.
-In May, the Corporation acquired the vehicle division of Shoppers Home Health Care.
-This transaction added vehicle conversion points of sales in Victoria and Vancouver, BC, Edmonton and Calgary, AB, and London and Waterloo, ON.
+In May, the Corporation acquired the automotive division of Shoppers Home Health Care.
+This transaction added points of sales for the vehicle conversion segment in Victoria and Vancouver, BC, Edmonton and Calgary, AB, and London and Waterloo, ON.
 To meet the growing demand, investments were made at the new Laval plant, doubling the original production capacity by the end of the year.
 2016 also saw the development of two new products based on the Chrysler Pacifica platform: a side entry van and a rear entry van.
-These vehicles were unveiled in February 2017 and will be available at the end of the second guarter of 2017.
+These vehicles were unveiled in February 2017.